 In Chapter 33 of Mark Twain’s Huckleberry Finn, Aunt Sally can be spotted using a malapropism.
 She says:

 “I was most putrified with astonishment,”

-Here, the use of the word putrified is a malapropism and it seems she was thinking of petrified.
+Here, the use of the word putrified is a malapropism, as it seems she was thinking of petrified.

 Function of Malapropism

-Although it is considered an error in speech, malapropism is a great source of humor in both everyday life as well as literature.
-In daily life, malapropisms are often unintentional but writers introduce malapropism in their literary works intentionally to produce comic effects.
+Although it is considered an error in speech, malapropism is a great source of humor in both everyday life and literature.
+In daily life, malapropisms are often unintentional, but writers introduce malapropism in their literary works intentionally to produce comic effect.
 It ensures the attention of the readers, as it inserts an extra element of interest in a literary piece.
 This is the reason why the characters using hilarious malapropisms are often well-known.